 - Spanish translation: Xaris A. Martínez

-- We gratefully acknowledge Professor John Turner (George Washington University) and the Pandemic Religion Digital Archive for granting permission to adapt their privacy and collection policies.
+- Professor John Turner (George Washington University) and the Pandemic Religion Digital Archive granted permission to adapt their privacy and collection policies.

 - COVID-19 Grant from the Albert Lepage Center for History in the Public Interest at Villanova University.